shuraif/AdbAppRemove/README.md

-# Android App Uninstaller
+# Android Bloatware Uninstaller

-This is a simple shell script to uninstall an Android app using ADB.
+This is a simple shell script to uninstall an bloatwares using ADB.

 ## Usage